 The financial statements included in this report have been prepared in compliance with generally accepted accounting principles.
-The balance sheet provides information about the Agency's resources and obligations at year-end.
-The statement of revenues, expenses, and changes in net position presents the results of business activities during t the year.
+The statement of net position provides information about the Agency's resources and obligations at year-end.
+The statement of revenues, expenses, and changes in fund net position presents the results of business activities during t the year.
 The statement of cash flows presents changes in cash and cash equivalents resulting from operational and investing activities.
 Notes to the financial statements provide required disclosures and other information that are essential to the full understanding of material data provided in the statements.
 The notes present information about the Agency's accounting policies, significant account balances, obligations, commitments, contingencies, and subsequent events.

-Total Assets decreased by \$3.3M mostly due to depreciation.
-Deferred Outflows of Resources decreased by \$25.6M, related to a change in the fair value of existing interest rate swap contracts.
+Total Assets increased by \$1.8M due primarily to an increase in current assets of \$1.2M and increased leased assets of \$2.1M offset by increased depreciation on existing assets.
+Deferred Outflows of Resources decreased by \$35.1M, related to a change in the fair value of existing interest rate swap contracts.
 The agency's recorded liability for the interest rate swap decreased by the same amount.
-Net Position decreased by \$15.7M, mostly attributable to interest paid on outstanding debt.
+Net Position decreased by \$13.3M, mostly attributable to interest paid on outstanding debt.
 The pledging UTOPIA cities have been paying debt service on the outstanding revenue bonds since debt service started in 2004.
 UTOPIA records a Note Payable for all debt service pledge payments received from the cities and accrues interest on the notes.

-Operating revenues for the fiscal year exceeded estimated revenues by approximately \$2M, 15% of budgeted revenue.
-Operating expenses (expenses excluding interest and depreciation) exceeded budget by \$23,200.
+Operating revenues for the fiscal year exceeded estimated revenues by approximately \$3.0M, 20% of budgeted revenue. \$2.5M was due to non-recurring revenue. \$500,000 was due to recurring revenue.
+Operating expenses (expenses excluding interest and depreciation) were under the final budgeted amount by \$589,000.